-The graduates are capable of individual and independent organizational and analytical work, and after enough experience also for professional leadership in project teams.
+The graduates are capable of individual and independent organisational and analytical work, and after enough experience also for professional leadership in project teams.

-Applicants are selected on the basis of their academic achievements and motivation shown in the documents submitted (prior diploma and transcripts, CV, and a motivation letter) and demonstrated in the video-interviews.
-Recommendation letters and proof of English language required.
+Applicants are selected on the basis of their academic achievements and motivation shown in the documents submitted (prior diploma and transcripts, CV, and a motivation letter) and demonstrated in the video interviews.
+Recommendation letters and proof of English language proficiency required.
 See: http://gps.fss.muni.cz/en/sociology/how-to-apply All applicants will also be notified by email.

 Criteria for evaluation

-Admission committee reviews the materials and evaluates them (maximum 100 points; passing level 60).
-Video-interviews are arranged to evaluate applicants' motivation and English language knowledge.
+The admission committee reviews the materials and evaluates them (maximum 100 points; passing level 60).
+Video interviews are arranged to evaluate applicants' motivation and English language knowledge.